-4See McCloskey 2000 who shows that Ulster English allows FQs to associate with NPs in \overline{A} -positions.
+5See McCloskey 2000 who shows that Ulster English allows FQs to associate with NPs in A-positions.

-(25) ?ayy-u al-aflami hadara=ha kull-a=ha? which-NOM the-movies watched=3F.PL all-ACC=3F.PL 'Which movies did he attend all?' (all associates with which movies.)
+- (25) juzur-u al-muħiT-i al-aTlanT-i ta?athar-at kull-u=ha islands-NOM the-ocean-GEN the-Atlantic-GEN was.affected.by-3F.PL all-NOM=3F.PL mina al-ifSar. due.to the-hurricane 'The Atlantic Ocean Islands, they were all affected by the hurricane,' - (26) ?ayy-a al-aflam-i hadara=ha kull-a=ha? which-ACC the-movies-GEN watched.3M.PL=3F.PL all-ACC=3F.PL 'Which movies did he attend all?' (all associates with which movies.)

-That Arabic FQs are not restricted in distribution and that they may associate with A and \overline{A} positions make the phenomenon more like movement.
+That Arabic FQs are not restricted in distribution and that they may associate with A and A positions make the phenomenon more like movement.
 As will be shown in section 4, these facts, among others, argue for there being a movement dependency between a FQ and its associate.
 This does not imply that a FQ and its associate form a continuous constituent at any stage of the derivation, however.